opensearch-project/documentation-website/_data-prepper/logs.md

 ---
 layout: default
-title: Log4j configuration
+title: Configuring Log4j
-nav_order: 12
+nav_order: 25
 ---

-# Log4j configuration
+# Configuring Log4j

-This section provides information about configuring Log4j.
+You can configure logging using Log4j in Data Prepper.

 ## Logging

-The following describes how Data Prepper performs logging.
 Data Prepper uses [SLF4J](http://www.slf4j.org/) with a [Log4j 2 binding](http://logging.apache.org/log4j/2.x/log4j-slf4j-impl/).

 For Data Prepper versions 2.0 and later, the Log4j 2 configuration file can be found and edited in `config/log4j2.properties` in the application's home directory.
 The default properties for Log4j 2 can be found in `log4j2-rolling.properties` in the *shared-config* directory.